Skip to content

 ],

-In the context of an RSI, they go in the same pane as the plot (pane=new).
+Level colors are 6-digit hex only (#RRGGBB); CSS names and 8-digit alpha are not honored on levels.
+In the context of an RSI, levels go in the same pane as the plot (pane: "new").
 In the context of overlay over price, they are drawn on top of the candles.

 Plots in different panes (advanced)